 Community Activity: On liberation, the same Caseworker will support the young person in the community to access opportunities and manage disclosure of convictions.

-The programme is offered to all young people serving a sentence within HMP+YOI Polmont.
+The Service is offered to all young people serving a sentence within HMYOI Polmont.
 It has a national remit.

-The programme is delivered daily within Polmont, and also within the community.
+The Service is delivered daily within Polmont, and also within the community.

-This service is delivered by AI caseworkers in HMYOI Polmont and across Scotland.
+This Service is delivered by Access to Industry Caseworkers in HMYOI Polmont and across Scotland.